-- A10.3 This document sets out Ofcom's guidance under General Condition C1 (Condition C1) in the following areas: - a) Identifying Microenterprise or Small Enterprise Customers, and Not-for-Profit Customers; - b) Conditions and procedures for contract termination; - c) Non-coterminous linked contracts; - d) Automatically renewable contracts; - e) Contractual modifications; and - f) End-of-contract and annual best tariff notifications. - A10.4 This guidance does not form part of Condition C1.
-Its purpose is to assist Communications Providers (providers) to comply with the minimum requirements of Condition C1 by outlining Ofcom's likely approach to investigating compliance. - A10.5 This guidance is not binding on Ofcom, and while we will take it into account, we will determine compliance with Condition C1 on the basis of the individual circumstances of any given case.
+- a) Identifying business customers; - b) Conditions and procedures for contract termination; - c) Automatically renewable contracts; - d) Contractual modifications; and - e) End-of-contract and annual best tariff notifications. - A6.6 This guidance does not form part of Condition C1.
+Its purpose is to assist Communications Providers (providers) to comply with the minimum requirements of Condition C1 by outlining Ofcom's likely approach to investigating compliance. - A6.7 This guidance is not binding on Ofcom, and while we will take it into account, we will determine compliance with Condition C1 on the basis of the individual circumstances of any given case.
 However, where we decide to depart from the guidance, we expect to give reasons for doing so.
 Words and expressions used in Condition C1 shall have the same meaning when used in this guidance, unless otherwise indicated.